-5 Questions about project management
+5 Questions about Project Management

-to Falk Schmidt
+with Falk Schmidt

 Before we leave the office for the weekend, we stop for a quick coffee talk with our project management colleagues to chat about their best practices.
 Well, not literally, but that's how we designed our interview series "5 questions about project management".
 To be fast, intense and refreshing like a good cup of coffee.

 Today we talk to Falk Schmidt, project management consultant and innovation coach.
 For more than 20 years he has accompanied companies in the implementation of digitisation projects, since 2011 with his own company.
 He passes on his experience as a coach to young project managers.

 1. What is your preferred project management method?

 In my opinion, there is no "method".
 Project management is a trade.
 And for this you need - to stay in the linguistic picture - on the one hand a well-filled tool case and on the other hand the knowledge and experience to cope with the respective situation/project with the individually fitting tool set.
 All in all, I have been driving well with a hybrid approach for a good 10 years: as agile as possible, taking into account the (classic) methods prevailing with many customers.
 My preferred boxes in the toolbox are Scrum and PRINCE2.

 2. Do you use software for larger projects and if so, which?